miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 Skim through that post first if you want some background info.

 Every day since the 31st of December 2019 has been a running day for me.
-No matter daily form, geographic location, mental state, or whether I've tied my running shoes and gone outside for a run.
+I've tied my running shoes and gone outside for a run one day after another.
+No matter daily form, geographic location, mental state or the weather.
 It's been 730 days filled with euphoria, pain, joy, boredom, and everything in between.

 My Garmin Watch has been collecting data since day one.
 In these posts, I use Python to explore it.
-It is also nice to see some progress and reflect upon actually going somewhere, even if most of my runs end up exactly where I started.
+It's primarily to evaluate progress and reflect upon actually going somewhere, even if most of my runs end up exactly where I started.

 ## 2020 vs 2021

 In 2020 I ran mostly on asphalt and flat terrain.
 While this is convenient when living in the city, it's not optimal for the body.
 The hard surface makes each impact unnecessarily strenuous on the body.
-Running near roads with plenty of traffic is also not very good for the lungs long term.
+Running near roads with plenty of traffic is also detrimental for the lungs long term.
-In my experience, city environments are also quite monotonous, which doesn't really add to the experience.
+In my experience, city environments are also quite monotonous and dull, which doesn't really add to the experience.

 By the end of 2020, most of my runs were trial runs out in nature.
 The natural variation of the terrain forces a more distributed load on the body.